ItsYeWolfie/javascript-concepts/README.md

 **Hoisting** is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.
 Inevitably, this means that no matter where functions and variables are declared, they are moved to the top of their scope regardless of whether their scope is global or local.

-**Before execution,** code is scanned for variable declarations and for each variable, a new property is created in the Variable Environment Object. **After that, the code is scanned for function declarations, and for each function, a new property is created in the Variable Environment Object.**
+**Before execution,** the code is scanned for variable declarations and for each variable, a new property is created in the Variable Environment Object. **After that, the code is scanned for function declarations, and for each function, a new property is created in the Variable Environment Object.**

 |                                 | Hoisted? | Initial value               | Scope                  |
 | ------------------------------- | -------- | --------------------------- | ---------------------- |